duckduckgo/Android/README.md

 To add your own models and integrations, look at `com/duckduckgo/lint/chatmodel/ChatModels.kt` in the repo and refer to the langchain4j documentation [here](https://docs.langchain4j.dev/integrations/language-models/)

+After you've generated the diff, you can run `./gradlew compileDebugUnitTestKotlin` to check.

+Formatting is run via `./gradlew formatKotlin`

 ## License
 DuckDuckGo android is distributed under the Apache 2.0 [license](LICENSE).